 However, there are also 540 other doors leading to Valhalla’s interior and each of these 540 doors is big enough to permit 800 warriors to walk through.

 Unworthy warriors - those who did not die a notable or heroic death – are now allowed to enter Valhalla.
 They are confined to an underworld of the dead Niflheim (‘world of the darkness’) ruled by Hel, a goddess and daughter of god Loki, the trickster.

-As previously mentioned on Ancient Pages, according to Norse mythology there are Nine Worlds, which are located in roots and branches of Yggdrasil, a gigantic Universal World Tree.
+As previously mentioned on Ancient Pages, according to Norse mythology, there are Nine Worlds located in the roots and branches of Yggdrasil, a gigantic Universal World Tree.
 Niflheim is the most inhospitable and darkest world of the densest mists and fogs.

 What Does Valhalla Look Like?

-Using Odin's words, the poem Grímnismál says that Valhalla is shining and golden and that it ‘rises peacefully’ when seen from afar.
-From there, every day Odin chooses from those who have died in combat.
+Using Odin's words, the poem Grímnismál says that Valhalla is shining and golden and ‘rises peacefully’ when seen from afar.
+From there, every day, Odin chooses from those who have died in combat.